All Episodes

 I just couldn't get enough.

-So but we'll talk about controlling behaviors here, avoiding controlling behaviors decreases your risk of divorce by 10 to 20%.
+Avoiding controlling behaviors decreases your risk of divorce by 10 to 20%.

-Generally aggressive behaviors that do not cross the line into overt physical abuse.
+Generally, aggressive behaviors that do not cross the line into overt physical abuse.

-Monitoring activities, demanding to know whereabouts, checking phone social media, criticizing or belittling the partner often publicly or disguised as humor, using jealousy or accusations of infidelity to justify restrictions, controlling finances, appearance or decisions, what to wear, what to spend, what to eat, giving the silent treatment, withholding affection, or using guilt or threats to manipulate, interfering with healthcare, employment, or education access.
+This is like isolating the partner from friends or family, monitoring activities, demanding to know whereabouts, checking phone social media, criticizing or belittling the partner, often publicly or disguised as humor, using jealousy or accusations of infidelity to justify restrictions, controlling finances, appearance or decisions, what to wear, what to spend, what to eat, giving the silent treatment, withholding affection, or using guilt or threats to manipulate, interfering with healthcare, employment, or education access.

 So how is that different from just having standards?

-Well, you have standards, which is you say, you know, there's this, again, whether it's true or not, there's this famous story that is uh a guy had a girlfriend and the girlfriend wanted to go to a party with unknown people in a really bad section of town, and he said, don't go.
+Well, you have standards, which is you say, you know, there's this, again, whether it's true or not, there's this famous story that is a guy had a girlfriend and the girlfriend wanted to go to a party with unknown people in a really bad section of town.

-And she said, Well, I want to go.
+And she said, well, I want to go.

-And he said, Listen, you're free to go, but if you go, I'm breaking up with you.
+And he said, listen, you're free to go, but if you go, I'm breaking up with you.

 Now, is that controlling?

-That's not, because he's not controlling her behavior.
+No, that's not, because he's not controlling her behavior.

 He's saying there are consequences.

-If you don't listen to my good advice.
+If you don't listen to my good advice, and ladies, men understand men.

 Men grow up, boys grow up knowing that if you say the wrong thing or insult someone, you can get a fist to the face.